List of 2023 United States cannabis reform proposals: State legislation and initiatives

 West Virginia House Bill 2091, legalization, was introduced on January 11, the first day of the legislative session.

 Washington S.B.
 5123 "Concerning the employment of individuals who lawfully consume cannabis" was heard in Senate Labor & Commerce Committee, mid January.
 The state senate passed the bill on February 22.
+The house passed an amended version of the senate bill on March 29.

-Kentucky governor Andy Beshear asked the state legislature to create a legislatively authorized medical program, after some degree of opening the door to one in 2022 via his own executive order.
-House Bill 48 to legalize cannabis was introduced by Nima Kulkarni on January 3.
-Senate Bill 47 to create a medical cannabis program cleared a committee on March 14, prior to Senate readings.
-It was the first time a legalization bill had received a state senate hearing.
-The bill was approved 26-11 by the senate on March 16.
+Kentucky Senate Bill 47 to create a medical cannabis program was passed by the state legislature on March 30, and sent to the governor to be signed into law.

 Minnesota HF 100 legalizing adult use was filed in January and immediately endorsed by governor Tim Walz.
-The bill was advanced by the House Commerce Committee on January 11 following a hearing on it.
+The bill was advanced by the House Commerce Committee on January 11 following a hearing on it, and passed 71-59 on April 25.
+The state senate passed a matching bill 34-33 on April 28.
+The legislature passed a reconciled version of the bill on May 20 and sent it to the governor to become law.

 In Hawaii, a "dual use" task force was authorized by the state legislature in 2021 to study and recommend options for legalization "to the legislature no later than twenty days prior to the convening of the regular session of 2023".
 In the second half of 2022, Hawaii lawmaker Ryan Yamane and other members of the task force met with industry leaders and activists to plan legalization efforts to occur during the 2023 legislative session.
 The task force sent its report to the legislature in December 2022.
 In January 2023, Jeanné Kapela announced her intention to introduce a legalization bill in the 2023 session.
 Senate Bill 375, creating a legal adult-use market under the Hawaiʻi Cannabis Authority, was approved by its first committee on February 16.
 Senate Bill 669, legalization of possession for adult use, was introduced in February.

 South Carolina H 3561 to decriminalize cannabis was introduced on January 10.
 Competing medical cannabis bills, the South Carolina Compassionate Care Act and the Put Patients First Act, both with bipartisan sponsorship, were also pre-filed in January for consideration during the 2023 session.
 H. 3486, Compassionate Care Act was filed on January 10.